HOW HORMONES CAN SUPPORT MUSCLE RECOVERY

 Diindolylmethane, primarily known as DIM, is a plant compound known to promote health in a variety of areas, but specifically for hormone health.
 Found in cruciferous vegetables like cabbage, broccoli, brussel sprouts, and cauliflower, DIM can help to increase positive estrogen metabolites, while reducing the negative estrogen metabolites.
 DIM supports improved metabolism and collaborates with your own hormones and adjusts their actions to prevent hormone imbalances.
 To support your muscle recovery, DIM assists in the conversion of estrogen to good estrogen metabolites, shields stressed muscle cells and promotes efficient repair and growth.
 It may also help bodybuilders protect their muscles from exercise-induced damage and can lower inflammation and soreness (Fort Wayne Physical Medicine.
 2014).

 Calcium D-gluc, or CDG, is a chemical similar to glucaric acid.
 It is made by combining glucaric acid with calcium, and helps to lower estrogen levels.
-Calcium D-gluc can decrease your LDL cholesterol and aids in protein digestion.
-The benefits include liver detoxification, with calcium D-gluc removing toxins from the liver and promoting a healthier metabolism.
+The benefits of CDG include liver detoxification, with calcium D-gluc removing toxins from the liver and promoting a healthier metabolism.
 Estrogen balance can make it difficult to lose body fat, while also causing increased tissue growth.
-CDG helps to combat this by helping to improve estrogen metabolism.
-Best of all, calcium D-gluc is known to support high-protein diets (which most frequent gym-goers likely follow) and can improve protein digestion (Transform You.
-2022).
+CDG may help to combat this by helping to improve estrogen metabolism (Calcium-D-glutarate, 2002).

 Tongkat ali is a natural supplement that has been used for centuries in traditional medicine to boost energy, improve mood, and increase athletic performance.
 What many people don't know is that tongkat ali also supports muscle recovery.
 Tongkat Ali may have effects on testosterone, cortisol and other hormones related to metabolic health and stress, and can be used to support muscle recovery.
 Lower cortisol and higher testosterone levels can improve performance and recovery, helping to reduce fatigue, balance mood, and support stress response.
 Additionally, tongkat ali has anti-inflammatory properties that can reduce muscle soreness and pain (Hulse, E. 2023).

 Derived from the Ajuga turkestanica plant, turkesterone can support you by promoting faster muscle recovery after exercise.
 Turkesterone offers a cascade of benefits that gym-goers look for, helping to put on muscle mass, improve exercise performance, most importantly, assist with muscle recovery.
-Turkestrone supports this by helping to repair the muscle fibres that have been damaged during training, as well as increasing glycogen concentrations in muscles, helping to remove lactic acid and support muscle recovery (Levy, J. 2023).
+Turkestrone supports this by helping to repair the muscle fibres that have been damaged during training, as well as increasing glycogen concentrations in muscles, helping to remove lactic acid and support muscle recovery (Isenmann, E et al., 2019).

 Hormones play a critical role in muscle recovery and overall health.
 Without the proper balance of hormones, your body would not be able to repair and build muscle efficiently after exercise.
 The release and regulation of hormones such as testosterone, growth hormone, and insulin is essential in supporting muscle growth and recovery, as well as reducing inflammation and preventing muscle breakdown.